wojciech-galan/viruses_classifier/README.rst

 .. -*- mode: rst -*-
 viruses_classifier
 ====
-Predict host of a virus based on its (possibly complete) genomic sequence
+Predict host of a virus based on its (possibly complete) genomic sequence.
+Could be run in two modes:
+- all_viruses (default) mode - predict whether a virus infects Eukaryotes
+- ssRNA+ mode - predict whether a ssRNA+ virus infects Deuterostomia

 Installation
 ------------